-MA Contemplative Psychotherapy and Buddhist Psychology is a unique, 63-credit clinical mental health counseling program integrating traditions from clinical psychology with the contemplative wisdom of Buddhism.
-A pioneer in the use of meditation as a foundation for the clinical training of counselors, MA Contemplative Psychotherapy and Buddhist Psychology has challenged and supported students for forty years to recognize their own “brilliant sanity and to discover compassionate presence as a ground for their clinical work.
+MA Contemplative Psychotherapy and Buddhist Psychology is a unique, 63-credit clinical training program integrating traditions from clinical counseling and psychology with the contemplative wisdom of Buddhism.
+A pioneer in the use of meditation as a foundation for the clinical training of counselors, MA Contemplative Psychotherapy and Buddhist Psychology has challenged and supported students for forty years to recognize their own “brilliant sanity" and to discover compassionate presence as a ground for their clinical work.

 Students in the Contemplative Psychotherapy and Buddhist Psychology program move through their studies as a cohort.
 They participate in small and large process groups throughout the program.
 The group aspect of the program takes mindfulness-awareness practice into relationship and allows students the opportunity to study their relational patterns in real time.
 Another important aspect of the MA Contemplative Psychotherapy and Buddhist Psychology program is the five maitri meditation retreats.
-Maitri is a Sanskrit term that means “unconditional friendliness to oneself and others,” and this teaching and practice becomes the ground for the total of nine weeks that students spend on retreat.
+Maitri is a Sanskrit term that means “unconditional friendliness,” and this teaching and practice becomes the ground for the nine weeks that students spend on retreat over the course of the program.
 Each retreat has a different focus, beginning with a strong emphasis on sitting meditation, and gradually incorporating practices designed to cultivate relational awareness, compassion, and emotional intelligence.
 One of these practices, Maitri Space Awareness, was designed by Naropa’s founder, Chögyam Trungpa Rinpoche, and has become a hallmark of the program.

-The MA Contemplative Psychotherapy and Buddhist Psychology program prepares students for a counseling career.
-The semester-long practicum and the supervised internship provide essential clinical experience.
-While in their internship, students participate in contemplative supervisory groups with clinical faculty, and practice applying a contemplative view to their counseling relationships.
+The MA Contemplative Psychotherapy and Buddhist Psychology program prepares students for a clinical counseling career and meets the educational requirements for licensure as a professional counselor in Colorado.
+The semester-long practicum and the year-long supervised internship provide essential clinical experience.
+While in their internship, students participate in contemplative supervision with clinical faculty and practice applying a contemplative view and case conceptualization to their counseling relationships.
 These groups provide intensive mentoring to help students with the transition into the world of professional counseling.

 The curricular arc in the MA Contemplative Psychotherapy and Buddhist Psychology program is designed to guide students on a journey of practice and study that leads to inner resilience and warmth, as well as giving them basic confidence in their capacity to help others.